GilgusMaximus/freetube-subscription-converter/README.md

 # Notice before usage

-If you already have subscription in the rewrite of FreeTube, make a backup of the profiles.db file.
+If you already have subscriptions in the rewrite of FreeTube, make a backup of the profiles.db file.
 I do not take responsibility if an error occurs and your subscriptions are lost.

 # Usage